buntine/laser-drift/README.md

 So, for example, setting player #1 to speed 8 is represented as `p0s8` and turning on lane change for player #3 is represented as `p2l1`.

-Note, the infrared packets are physically sent and received by [lirc](http://www.lirc.org/), which must be running in order for Laser Drift to successfully initialize.
+**Note**: the infrared packets are physically sent and received by [lirc](http://www.lirc.org/), which must be running in order for Laser Drift to successfully initialize.
 The full list of software and hardware dependencies is listed in the [What you need](#user-content-what-you-need) section below.

 ## Frontends